Markov Kernels Local Aggregation for Noise Vanishing Distribution Sampling: Supplementary Material

 combining Eqs. \eqref{eq:coupl} and \eqref{eq:coupl2} shows that the coupling time distribution characterizes the Markov convergence.
 In particular, using Markov inequality, we have

 where $\esp_{x,y}$ is the expectation under $\proba_{x,y}$.

-In this proof, for any quantity $\alpha$ relative to the random-scan Gibbs sampler (RSGS), the equivalent quantity related to the locally informed algorithm (Alg. \ref{alg1}) will be denoted as $\alpha^\ast$.
+In this proof, for any quantity $\alpha$ relative to the random-scan Gibbs sampler, the equivalent quantity related to the locally-weighted algorithm (Alg. \ref{alg1}) will be denoted as $\alpha^\ast$.
 In particular, let $\proba^\ast$ be the probability distribution generated by Algorithm \ref{alg1} and $\esp^\ast$ be the expectation operator under $\proba^\ast$.
-Our proof shows that $\esp_{x,y}^\ast(\tau)=({d}/{2})\esp_{x,y}(\tau)$.
+The dependance on $\omega$ and $\varpi$ is omitted.

-Without loss of generality, we order $\Xset$ such that the states $\{x_1,\ldots,x_{1+d(n-1)}\}$ correspond to the filament (\ie $\Zset$).
-We notice that the transition matrices $M$ and $\Mast$ corresponding respectively to the RSGS and the locally informed sampler (Alg. \ref{alg1}) satisfy in this case:
+Without loss of generality, we order $\Xset$ such that the states $\{x_1,\ldots,x_{1+d(m-1)}\}$ correspond to the filament (\ie $\Zset$).
+We notice that the transition matrices $M$ and $\Mast$ corresponding respectively to the random-scan and the locally-weighted sampler (Alg. \ref{alg1}) satisfy in this case:

 and clearly $\Zset$ is an absorbing state.
 Assuming that both Markov chains start in $\Zset$, it is thus sufficient to analyse only the transition matrices $P$ and $\Past$ which are essentially the restriction of the Markov chains to $\Zset$.
 Let $\{X_t\}$ and $\{X^\ast_t\}$ be the two Markov chains generated by $P$ and $\Past$ respectively.